rasmusthorsson/CLUE/README.md

 ### Input

 The user supplies the input as a single csv file, where each row in the file represents one point in the n-dimensional space.
 Each row should have n+1 columns, where the first column is a unique ID and the rest n columns are values for each dimension.
-The first row should contain headers for the columns. **IMPORTANT: The first column header *MUST* be ID**, the rest of the column headers are less strict, but each header must be unique.
+The first row should contain headers for the columns. **IMPORTANT: The first column header *MUST* be 'ID'**, the rest of the column headers are less strict, but each header must be unique.
 See the example input file [here](input.csv) for an example.

 ### Feature Extraction